annonymouse/screaming-jellybaby/README.md

 - Two metal paper clips or dress pins
 - Two *female-to-female* jumper wires
 - A jelly baby
-- A computer using Windows Internet Connection Sharing (this should have been set up by your helper)
+- A computer using [Windows Internet Connection Sharing](http://windows.microsoft.com/en-us/windows/using-internet-connection-sharing) to connect the Pi to a network and your computer.

 ## Step 0: Logging into your Rapsberry Pi